cryptobern/cryptobern.github.io/_posts/2021-08-02-howtotruststrangers.md

 The problem with these three fail-prone sets is that their union covers _P3_.
 Hence, the _Q3_-condition does not hold and we do not have a BQS!
 But we started from two fail-prone systems that satisfied the _Q3_-condition, so, why did this happen?
 The problem is with the last of these sets, _{c, e, d}_.
 This set appears in _F3_, but not in the original systems: its projection in _P1_, which is _{c, e, d}_, is not in _F1_; and its projection in _P2_, which is _{e, d}_, is not in _F2_.
 In other words, the _Q3_-condition in the original systems holds because this set is not there.
 We have created a new fail-prone set that was not considered in the original systems.
 As a side note, this rule does indeed work (i.e., leads to a system where the _Q3_-condition holds) if the original systems do not contain common processes.

 #### The final composition rule: Cartesian composition with common processes
-So, let us present the final composition rule that solves the aforementioned problem.
+So, let us present the composition rule that we discovered and solves the aforementioned problem.
 We again apply the pairwise union rule, but this time special care is taken when the two sets to be "unioned" contain common processes.
 Specifically, we union only fail-prone sets that contain exactly the same subset of the processes in common between _P1_ and _P2_.
 In the following figure, this special case is marked by a dashed line.

 ![Symmetric composition, the correct cartesian rule](/images/strangers/sym-cartesian2-rule.png){: width="80%" .center-image}